Bayesian Semiparametric Longitudinal Inverse-Probit Mixed Models for Category Learning: Introduction

-\paragraph{Drift-diffusion models.} A biologically interpretable joint model for decision response accuracies and associated response times is obtained by imitating the underlying neural evidence accumulation mechanisms using latent drift-diffusion processes racing toward their respective boundaries, the process reaching its boundary first producing the final observed decision and the time taken to reach this boundary giving the associated response time (Figure \ref{fig: drift diffusion}) \citep{usher2001time}.
-The drift and the boundary parameters then jointly explain the dynamics of decision-making, including the speed-accuracy trade-off (quick vs more accurate decisions, etc.).
+\paragraph{Drift-diffusion models.} A biologically interpretable joint model for decision response accuracies {and associated response times} is obtained by imitating the underlying evidence accumulation mechanisms using {latent} drift-diffusion processes racing toward their respective boundaries, the process reaching its boundary first producing the final observed decision and the time taken to reach this boundary giving the associated response time (Figure \ref{fig: drift diffusion}, Panel (a)) \citep{usher2001time}.

-The literature on drift-diffusion processes for decision making is vast but is mostly focused on simple binary decision scenarios with a single latent diffusion process with two boundaries, one for each of the two decision alternatives \citep{ratcliff1978theory, ratcliff2016diffusion, smith1988accumulator, ratcliff1998modeling, ratcliff2008diffusion}.
-Multi-category drift-diffusion models with separate latent processes, one for each decision category, are mathematically more easily tractable \citep{usher2001time, brown2008simplest, leite2010modeling, dufau2012say, kim2017bayesian} but the literature is sparse and focused only on simple static designs.
+The literature on drift-diffusion processes for decision-making is rather vast but is mostly focused on simple binary decision scenarios with a single latent diffusion process with two boundaries, one for each of the two decision alternatives \citep{ratcliff1978theory, ratcliff2016diffusion, smith1988accumulator, ratcliff1998modeling, ratcliff2008diffusion}.
+Multi-category drift-diffusion models with multiple latent processes are mathematically more easily tractable \citep{usher2001time, brown2008simplest, leite2010modeling, dufau2012say, kim2017bayesian} but the literature is sparse and focused only on simple static designs.

 Learning to make categorization decisions is, however, a dynamic process, driven by perceptual adjustments in our brain and behavior over time.
-In laboratory settings, category learning is thus often studied in longitudinal experiments \citep{reetzke2018tracing}. \cite{paulon2020bayes} addressed the need for sophisticated statistical methods for such settings, developing an inverse Gaussian distribution based multi-category longitudinal drift-diffusion mixed model.
+Category learning is thus often studied in longitudinal experiments.
+To address the need for sophisticated statistical methods for such settings, \cite{paulon2021bayes} developed an inverse Gaussian distribution-based multi-category longitudinal drift-diffusion mixed model.